-During Operations

-- Once approved to go Hot, you must conduct radio checks every 30 minutes with RC and every 60 minutes with OOD (at the top and bottom of the hour regardless of when you went Hot) - Contact RC with requests to roll over OIC or RSO and request new DODICs as needed - Supervise participants to ensure safe firearms handling practices - Pay particular attention to people who may be new shooters.
+- During Operations - Once approved to go Hot, you must conduct radio checks every 30 minutes with RC and every 60 minutes with OOD (at the top and bottom of the hour regardless of when you went Hot) - Contact RC with requests to roll over OIC or RSO and request new DODICs as needed.
+Know who is OIC On Duty and RSO On Duty and therefore who is recorded at RC. - Supervise participants to ensure safe firearms handling practices - Pay particular attention to people who may be new shooters.
 They tend to be unfamiliar with their weapon's traits or function, or how to clear the weapon - Pay particular attention to first time range visitors, active military, and those groups with a large number of firearms.
-Active military train differently and may not understand QSC REC FIRE safety differences - Inspect range, and ensure participants pack out their debris - If they don't police their brass/cases, the RSOs will have to do it! - Reissue Safety Briefing to new participants (NOT optional!)
+Active military train differently and may not understand QSC REC FIRE safety differences. - Inspect range, and ensure participants pack out their debris - If they don't police their brass/cases, the RSOs will have to do it! - Reissue Safety Briefing to new participants (NOT optional!)